Juanse7793/Movies-App/README.md

 - Open the folder with a code editor (VS Code preferred)

-- Go to the index.html file and open it with live server
+- To run all tests write the command `npm run test`

 ## Authors